lacounty-isab/workshops/docusaurus/docs/postman/app.md

 The recommended practice is to use the native application when possible.
 But if networking issues are encountered, fall back to the web application.
-Because Postman synchronizes your work with your account, you can alternative back and forth without losing saved work.
+Because Postman synchronizes your work with your account, you can alternative between the native and the web application without losing saved work.